 Task Scope Notes ActiveDirectoryImport Tenant Import sites, subnets, computers, groups, and users from Active Directory.
 There should be no need to trigger this task manually, nor to schedule it separately, as the appropriate message is queued by mgsimport.exe after importing an uploaded file to the inventory database.
-Tip • When Active Directory data is uploaded from an inventory beacon, a Microsoft scheduled task triggers its import into the inventory database (this task by default runs every 10 minutes).
-At the successful completion of this import, a message is queued for the batch scheduler to schedule ActiveDirectoryImport for the connection to the inventory database.
-The bottom line is that Active Directory data is available in the web interface of

 Task Scope Notes FlexNet Manager Suite as quickly as possible after it is scheduled for collection on any inventory beacon.
-Underlying executable: ComplianceReader.exe -s connectionName -e ActiveDirectory ActivityLogHistoryDelete Tenant Clean up any records in the system activity log that are older than (by default) 90 days.
+Underlying executable: ComplianceReader.exe -s connectionName -e ActiveDirectory ActivityLogHistoryDelete Tenant Clean up any records in the system activity log that an older than (by default) 90 days.
 Underlying executable: SQL stored procedure.
 ARLCleanup System This task cleans up downloaded library files (both . cab files and extracted files) after the contents have been imported into FlexNet Manager Suite.
 Tip • It is not necessary to schedule or execute this task.
 In normal operations, the batch scheduler automatically schedules a cleanup after all required imports are completed.
 Underlying executable: MgsImportRecognition.exe -c ARLDownload System Downloads the latest version of the Application Recognition Library, saving the contents on the batch server for later import (using the separate ARLImport task).
 Tip • If you are managing your own scheduling, you do not need to separately schedule the following ARLImport and ARLCleanup tasks.
 The batch scheduler automatically queues these tasks after a successful download.
 Note • In a multi-tenant environment for managed service providers, the Application Recognition Library is downloaded once to a shared location, and is then available for import to the system.

+Task Scope Notes

+Default schedule: Daily at 1am local time.

+Underlying executable:

+MgsImportRecognition.exe -dl

+ÿ

-Task Scope Notes Default schedule: Daily at 1am local time.
-Underlying executable: MgsImportRecognition.exe -dl Tip • It is important that you use the batch scheduler to run the library downloads and imports.
+Tip • It is important that you use the batch scheduler to run the library downloads and imports.
 Other imports run at unpredictable times: inventory imports, business imports, and data exchange with FlexNet Manager for Engineering Applications and FlexNet Manager for SAP Applications are all run on demand as data is uploaded by inventory beacons.
 As well, some imports may be requested by operators using the web interface.
 If you use the batch scheduler to download the libraries, the batch scheduler will gracefully pause these competing tasks, or wait for their completion, before pushing through the content update, and then resume processing other tasks afterward.
 In contrast, if you do not use the batch scheduler and run the process directly from the MgsImportRecognition.exe command line, the database locking required for the library updates may mean that either the library update itself, or a competing task, will fail.

 ARLImport Group Import the last downloaded Application Recognition Library, currently saved on the local disk.
 Also download and import the SKU library, and the individual PURL libraries as authorized by your license terms.

 Tip • For normal operations, do not schedule (or execute) this task.
 In normal operations, the batch scheduler automatically schedules this task after the download of the ARL is completed.

 Note • In a multi-tenant environment for managed service providers, the SKU and PURL libraries are downloaded once, and the logical-AND of all tenant entitlements is loaded into the database.
 Access by